ricn/ricn.github.io/_posts/2014-07-31-reactjs-and-rails.markdown

 In React, components are the central building blocks of your application.
 Components are self-contained, modular, dynamic representations of HTML in your application.
 Components are often children of other React components.
-We will illustrate this later in this tutorial how that works.
+We will illustrate how that works later in this tutorial.

 Each React component has two types of inputs.
 The first one is properties (called `props`) and they are immutable.
 The second input is `state` which is mutable.
 When we change the state, React will automatically re-render the component